acrossfields/idilsezer/en/background/exp_cultura.md

 [[BLOCK_DESC]]
 <div class="bg-indented">
   <p>I developed teaching materials ranging from full lesson design to supplementing existing resources to cover curriculum topics and learning objectives.
 I delivered on-site lessons in branches and schools, teaching small to mid-sized groups of learners from Brazil, with English as the sole language of instruction and communication.
-While approximately one-third of my groups consisted of preteens and adolescents, the majority were adult learners with diverse ages, educational backgrounds, and motivations for learning English.</p>
+While approximately one-third of my groups consisted of preteens and adolescents, the majority of my students were adult learners with diverse ages, educational backgrounds, and motivations for learning English.</p>
 </div>

 [[BLOCK_SUB1]]